 Can you make a full-time living on TikTok?

 Yes, but probably not from platform payouts alone.
 Most full-time TikTok creators make the bulk of their money from sponsorships, TikTok Shop commissions, and their own products.
-You'd need roughly 3 to 5 million monthly views to earn a livable income from the Creativity Program alone, so diversifying revenue streams is essential.
+You'd need roughly 3 to 5 million monthly views to earn a livable income from the Creator Rewards Program alone, so diversifying revenue streams is essential.

 How many followers do you need to make money on TikTok?